Chasing Down The Best Cocktail In Wynwood, Miami’s Street Art Haven

-If a trip to Miami is on your radar, you’ve definitely heard about the Wynwood District.
+If a trip to Miami is on your radar, you’ve definitely heard about the Wynwood Arts District.
 The artistic center of the city is sort of like that scene in the Baz Luhrmann version of The Great Gatsby, where everyone’s murmuring about their mysterious host, eyes sparkling and cheeks flush.

 “Have you heard about Wynwood?”